Douglas MacArthur: New Guinea Campaign

-MacArthur had one of the most powerful PR machines of any Allied general during the war, which made him into an extremely popular war hero with the American people.
-In late 1943–early 1944, there was a serious effort by the conservative faction in the Republican Party centered in the Midwest to have MacArthur seek the Republican nomination to be the candidate for the presidency in the 1944 election, as they regarded the two men most likely to win the Republican nomination, namely Wendell Willkie and Governor Thomas E. Dewey of New York, as too liberal.
-For a time, MacArthur, who had long seen himself as a potential president, was in the words of the U.S. historian Gerhard Weinberg "very interested" in running as the Republican candidate in 1944.
-However, MacArthur's vow to "return" to the Philippines had not been fulfilled in early 1944 and he decided not to run for president until he had liberated the Philippines.
+MacArthur had one of the most powerful PR machines of any Allied general during the war, which made him into a popular war hero with the American people.
+In late 1943–early 1944, a conservative faction in the Republican Party sought to have MacArthur seek the Republican nomination for the presidency in the 1944 election, as they regarded the two most likely Republican candidates, Wendell Willkie and Thomas E. Dewey, as too liberal.
+MacArthur considered running, but he decided not to until after he had liberated the Philippines.

 Conference in Hawaii, July 1944.
 Left to right: General MacArthur, President Roosevelt, Admiral Leahy, Admiral Nimitz.

-Furthermore, Weinberg had argued that it is probable that Roosevelt, who knew of the "enormous gratuity" MacArthur had accepted from Quezon in 1942, had used his knowledge of this transaction to blackmail MacArthur into not running for president.
-Finally, despite the best efforts of the conservative Republicans to put MacArthur's name on the ballot, on 4 April 1944, Governor Dewey won such a convincing victory in the Wisconsin primary (regarded as a significant victory given that the Midwest was a stronghold of the conservative Republicans opposed to Dewey) as to ensure that he would win the Republican nomination to be the GOP's candidate for president in 1944.

 MacArthur bypassed the Japanese forces at Hansa Bay and Wewak, and assaulted Hollandia and Aitape, which Willoughby reported being lightly defended based on intelligence gathered in the Battle of Sio.
-MacArthur's bold thrust by going 600 miles up the coast had surprised and confused the Japanese high command, who had not anticipated that MacArthur would take such risks.
+MacArthur's bold thrust 600 miles up the coast had surprised the Japanese high command.
 Although they were out of range of the Fifth Air Force's fighters based in the Ramu Valley, the timing of the operation allowed the aircraft carriers of Nimitz's Pacific Fleet to provide air support.

-Though risky, the operation turned out to be another success.
+Though risky, the operation was another success.
 MacArthur caught the Japanese off balance and cut off Lieutenant General Hatazō Adachi's Japanese XVIII Army in the Wewak area.
 Because the Japanese were not expecting an attack, the garrison was weak, and Allied casualties were correspondingly light.
 However, the terrain turned out to be less suitable for airbase development than first thought, forcing MacArthur to seek better locations further west.
 While bypassing Japanese forces had great tactical merit, it had the strategic drawback of tying up Allied troops to contain them.
-Moreover, Adachi was far from beaten, which he demonstrated in the Battle of Driniumor River.